susam/timebox/README.md

   1. `quiet` - Do not beep in the middle of a time box.
 Without this option, the script beeps once when 15 minutes are left and twice more when 5 minutes are left.
-This can be distracting on OS X where the beeps cause the icon for the terminal running the script to bounce in the Dock.
+This can be distracting on macOS where the beeps cause the icon for the terminal running the script to bounce in the Dock.
                With this configuration option, the beeps occur only at the start and the end of a time box.